-Both in-county and out-of-county students contribute to the student spending impact of SCC; however, not all of these students can be counted towards the impact.
-Of the in-county students, only those students who were retained, or who would have left the county to seek education elsewhere had they not attended SCC, are measured.
-Students who would have stayed in the county anyway are not counted towards the impact since their monies would have been added to the Orange County economy regardless of SCC.
-In addition, only the out-of-county students who relocated to Orange County to attend the college are measured.
+Both in-county and out-of-county students contribute to the student spending impact of RSCCD; however, not all of these students can be counted towards the impact.
+Of the in-county students, only those students who were retained, or who would have left the county to seek education elsewhere had they not attended the colleges, are measured.
+Students who would have stayed in the county anyway are not counted towards the impact since their monies would have been added to the Orange County economy regardless of the colleges.
+In addition, only the out-of-county students who relocated to Orange County to attend the colleges are measured.
 Students who commute from outside the county or take courses online are not counted towards the student spending impact because they are not adding money from living expenses to the county.

-While there were 15,696 students attending SCC who originated from Orange County (excluding personal enrichment students and dual credit high school students), not all of them would have remained in the county if not for the existence of SCC.
-We apply a conservative assumption that 10% of these students would have left Orange County for other education opportunities if SCC did not exist.
-Therefore, we recognize that the in-county spending of 1,570 students retained in the county is attributable to SCC.
+While there were 51,488 students attending the colleges who originated from Orange County (excluding personal enrichment students and dual credit high school students), not all of them would have remained in the county if not for the existence of RSCCD.
+We apply a conservative assumption that 10% of these students would have left Orange County for other education opportunities if the colleges did not exist.
+Therefore, we recognize that the in-county spending of 5,149 students retained in the county is attributable to the colleges.
 These students, called retained students, spent money at businesses in the county for everyday needs such as groceries, accommodation, and transportation.